Why Mastro?

 - Mastro is modular.
 If you prefer e.g. another templating engine, use that instead.

-- Mastro has a tiny API-surface, and once we hit v1.0 it will remain extremely stable, so that projects that depend on Mastro aren’t stuck on an update-treadmill.
+- Mastro has a tiny API-surface, which is already very stable.
+Once we hit v1.0, the public API will get frozen, so that projects that depend on Mastro aren’t stuck on an update-treadmill.

 - Additional packages in the